How to Recycle Commercial Cardboard Waste?

-Cardboard is made of paper, which is made of wood fibers.
-The production of 1 ton of virgin cardboard (material that doesn’t contain recycled cardboard) requires 3 tons of wood.
-This is why it is important to recycle cardboard waste for the production of new cardboard because this saves a lot of trees.
-The recycling of cardboard is only possible when it is sorted and separated from your trash so that it doesn’t end up on the landfill.
+That is why it is crucial to recycle cardboard waste to produce new cardboard because this saves many trees.
+The recycling of cardboard is only possible when it is sorted and separated from your trash so that it doesn’t end up in the landfill.

 Save money on waste disposal, collection costs and packaging costs.

 Besides the ecological advantages, there are also economic advantages of cardboard recycling.
 Separating and sorting cardboard from your regular trash lowers your waste collection costs.

 Cardboard recycling logo